SQM2021/SQM2021.github.io/_pages/travel-info/invitation-letter.md

 order: 3
 ---

-Participants could request an invitation letter for visa, etc, if it is required to participate to this conference.
-This does not imply any discount on the fee, neither other expenses coverage.
-The request form for inviation letter is on the registration form in the indico page. **For those who completed registration and payment processes, an invitation letter will be sent via email.**
+Participants could request an invitation letter for a visa if it is required to participate in this conference.
+This does not imply any discount on the fee, or other expenses coverage.
+The request can be done by filling out the dedicated form in the registration process. **The invitation letter will be sent via email to those who completed registration and payment processes.**

-Following information is need to issue invitation letter, you should fill in the registration form.
+The following information is needed to issue an invitation letter ***(for visa)***, you should fill in the registration form.

 - Full Name
 - Full Name in chinsese charactor (if available)